serocha/pf-search-cli/README.md

 └── run.py          # CLI entrypoint wrapper
 ```

+## Setup

 ### How to Format Rulebooks

 This tool processes files to produce embeddings from cleaned, paginated text.
 The more nicely organized and clean your files are, the easier it will be for the vector database and optional LLM to retrieve the results you want.

 Place each rulebook in a separate folder in `/data/`.
 Folders are considered unique datasets, e.g. `/data/my_rulebook/` will produce outputs attributed to "my_rulebook".
 Individual page files should be formatted as `page_XXX.txt`, e.g. `page_001.txt`.

-### API Keys
+### API Key

 Processing data requires a Google Gemini API key for generating embeddings.
-The embedding expects 3072 dimensions, which is supported by gemini-embedding-exp.
+The embedding expects 3072 dimensions by default, which is supported by gemini-embedding-exp.
 Other APIs may or may not be supported in the future.

 Docker users must create the following file, which is imported as a Docker secret:
 ```bash